ron2015schmitt/PCBLayoutReviewForOrCADCadence/README.md

-# Cadence PCB Layout Review Beautifier
+# OrCAD  / Allegro PCB Layout Review Beautifier

-Script and GUI that provides functionality that makes a [Cadence PCB Layout](https://www.orcad.com/) much easier to read and review.
+The project provides a script and GUI that makes a PCB layout, created in either [OrCAD](https://www.orcad.com/) or [Allgero](https://www.cadence.com/en_US/home/tools/pcb-design-and-analysis/pcb-layout/allegro-pcb-designer.html) much easier to read and review.
+It is also great for hardware debugging.
+Note that the OrCAD and Allegro PCB layout tools are [both owned by Cadence and use interchangeable file formats](https://community.cadence.com/cadence_technology_forums/f/pcb-design/22857/orcad-vs-allegro).

 * *It has NO effect on the fabrication and manufacturing layers (eg ASSEMBLY, SILKSCREEN)*
 * orients, centers, and automatically sizes the REFDES's and pin designations on the TOP DISPLAY layer